viking-sudo-rm/rusty-dawg/README.md

     -A dead-code
 ```

-# Publishing new releases
+# Publishing New Releases

-Follow these steps to create a new release of Rusty DAWG.
+Follow these steps to create a new release of Rusty-DAWG.

 1. Install `toml-cli` if you haven't already (`cargo install toml-cli --version 0.2.3`).
 2. Run the script `./scripts/release.sh` and follow the prompts.

-## Fixing a failed release
+## Fixing a Failed Release

 If for some reason the GitHub Actions release workflow failed with an error that needs to be fixed, you'll have to delete both the tag and corresponding release from GitHub.
 After you've pushed a fix, delete the tag from your local clone with